 EDM Artist/Producer.
 Ableton Live User.
 Protools Certified "Operator."
 Mixing and Mastering Engineer.
 Recording Engineer.
 Remixer.

 Hello!
 My name is Paisley and I'm an EDM artist in Southern California.
-I've been producing music for almost 3 years now, and for the past year I worked in the recording studio located in Norco College.
+I've been producing music on Ableton Live for 3 1/2 years now, and for the past year I’ve worked on Protools in the recording studio located in Norco College.
 I had the unique opportunity to learn production and recording techniques from an industry professional, my professor Brady Kerr.
 Together we've recorded almost 80 songs together, and have mixed and mastered one 32-song album.
-I also just recently released my debut EDM album, "Eventide", featuring some insanely talented vocalists on each track back in 2019.
+I recently released my debut EDM album, "Eventide", featuring some insanely talented vocalists on each track back in 2019.
 I've been consistently releasing music since then reaching 55k listeners on Spotify.
 Through these experiences and also studying music production for my degree, I've gained significant knowledge on audio production and recording.
 I'm able to produce songs for you, mix and/or master your files, record you in a studio environment, and remix songs if you'd like it reinterpreted!

 5 Reviews - 1 Repeat ClientEndorse Paisley